swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 <mutation-modifier> func method(... args ...) -> @dependsOn(self) ResultType
 ```

-The behavior depends as above on the mutation-modifier and whether the defining type is `Escapable` or `~Escapable`.
+The behavior depends as above on the mutation-modifier and whether the defining type is escapable or nonescapable.

 **Initializers:** An initializer can define lifetime dependencies on one or more arguments.
 In this case, we use the same rules same as for “Functions” above